panpanzhang99299/panpanzhang99299.github.io/_pages/about.md

 News
 ======
-* Our application paper "Appropriateness of Applying Cerebrospinal Fluid Biomarker Cutoffs from Alzheimer’s Disease to Parkinson’s Disease" has been accepted for publication on <i>Journal of Parkinson’s Disease<i>.
+* Our application paper "Appropriateness of Applying Cerebrospinal Fluid Biomarker Cutoffs from Alzheimer’s Disease to Parkinson’s Disease" has been accepted for publication on <i>Journal of Parkinson’s Disease</i>.
 The preprint is available at [link](https://doi.org/10.3233/JPD-212989).

 Contact
 ============